ChapelR/tweego-setup/readme.md

 The first four options here tell the build process where to find your scripts and styles.
 You can change the locations of your folders around using these options.
 You can also change these options to arrays of strings that resolve to individual file paths to load your code in a specific order--the default order is whatever your OS uses (usually alphanumeric).

 The second chunk of options allows you to change where built scripts should be put and what their file names should be.

+**Browsers:**

+A list of target browsers, using [browserlist-style queries](https://github.com/browserslist/browserslist), that you want to target.
+This effects what the transpiler and autoprefixers do.
+The defaults set here are copied directly from SugarCube's browserlist, to maintain parity and avoid giving up any browser support, but you may want to change this.

 ### Donations